UtsumiYoji/A0924DataFundamentals/240922MiniProject-Analyzing Global E-commerce Trends/report.md

 - Country: Country name.
 Nominal.
 The name of the country where a customer resides.
 ```

+From now on I start to clean up the data.
+Tables mean how many rows it has before cleaning and after cleaning.

 ### Erase duplicate rows.

 I can delete duplicate rows with Excel function.